-The Seminary is happy to assist students and their spouses seeking information or making application for off-campus employment.
-Cordova, Memphis, and the surrounding areas offer work opportunities in various fields, and off-campus employment is generally available for all desiring work.
-Campus Life maintains a current job opportunity listing.
+Mid-America is happy to assist students and their spouses seeking information or making application for off-campus employment.
+Cordova, Memphis, and the surrounding areas offer work opportunities in various fields, and off-campus employment is generally available for all who desire work.
+Student Life maintains a current job opportunity listing, posted online at mabts.edu.